 Postpartum Anxiety

-What is Postpartum Anxiety?
+What Is Postpartum Anxiety?

-These symptoms are produced by the body’s natural reaction to real or perceived feelings of danger or threat.
-For new mothers, these feelings physiological, mental and emotional reactions to concerns, fears and worries about being a new mother and the responsibilities this entails.
+For new mothers, anxious feelings are physiological, mental, and emotional reactions to concerns, fears, and worries about being a new mother and the responsibilities this entails.

 Postpartum Anxiety Symptoms